-This course introduces the student to advanced knowledge and attitudes of nursing as a profession and includes the concepts across the lifespan: quality improvement, professional behaviors, and accountability.
-Prerequisite: NURS 227 with a minimum grade of C and NURS 257 with a minimum grade of C and NURS 273 with a minimum grade of C and NURS 274 with a minimum grade of C and NURS 285 with a minimum grade of C and NURS 295 with a minimum grade of C.
+This course introduces the student to advanced knowledge and attitudes of nursing as a profession and includes the concepts across the lifespan: Quality Improvement, Professional Behaviors, and Accountability.
+Prerequisite: NURS 227 with a minimum grade of C and NURS 257 with a minimum grade of C and NURS 273 with a minimum grade of C and NURS 274 with a minimum grade of C and NURS 285 with a minimum grade of C and NURS 295 with a minimum grade of C and NURS 295 with a minimum grade of C.